Josef-Friedrich/mscxyz/README.rst

                           https://musescore.org/en/handbook/2/file-formats
                           https://musescore.org/en/handbook/3/file-export
                           https://musescore.org/en/handbook/4/file-export
       help                Show help.
-Use “mscx-manager help all” to show help messages of all subcommands.
-Use “mscx-manager help <subcommand>” to show only help messages for the given subcommand. meta                Deal with meta data informations stored in the MuseScore file.
+Use “musescore-manager help all” to show help messages of all subcommands.
+Use “musescore-manager help
+                          <subcommand>” to show only help messages for the given
+                          subcommand.
+      meta                Deal with meta data informations stored in the MuseScore file.
       lyrics              Extract lyrics.
 Without any option this subcommand extracts